Truth is Layered and Messy

 Hey Red!
 Remember when I photobombed you in the studio that day in 2013 just before Blacklist came out?
 Ohh, you don’t?

-Well, I’ve been a fan since before you became the notorious Red, back in your Stargate days (which, looking back, almost feels like a warning—portals, anyone?).
-I also loved you in Sex, Lies, Supernova, and even White Castle.
+Well, I’ve been a fan since before you became the notorious Red, back in your Stargate days (which, looking back, almost feels like a warning—portals?).
+I also loved you in Sex, Lies and Videotape, Supernova, and White Castle.

 You’ve delivered some iconic lines, but there’s one that’s criminally underrated—one that feels even sharper in 2025: